-- An audit of overhead supply lines and poles with the statutory undertakers to establish whether there is scope to remove any overhead cables or poles. - The replacement of concrete road kerbs with granite as and when the opportunity arises. - Improvements to the concrete/pebble haunching alongside the flint boundary wall to the parish church. - A review of Coffin Pond including its potential for improved biodiversity, its visual appearance and its immediate surroundings.
+- An audit of overhead supply lines and poles with the statutory undertakers to establish whether there is scope to remove any overhead cables or poles. - The replacement of concrete road kerbs with granite as and when the opportunity arises. - Improvements to the concrete/pebble haunching alongside the flint boundary wall to the parish church. - A further review of Coffin Pond with a view to improve its appearance and visual connection with the wider street scene - perhaps through the lowering and/or other alteration of the containment walls